California Naturalist Program

 April 3 - June 7, 2014

-Note: the application deadline for the 2014 California Naturalist Program was February 28, applications are no longer being accepted.
+Note: the 2014 California Naturalist Program is over, applications are no longer being accepted.

 The California Naturalist class will introduce you to the wonders of California’s unique ecology and engage you in the stewardship of our natural communities.
 This intensive certification program will utilize a combination of science curriculum, guest lecturers, field trips and project-based learning to immerse you in the natural world of the central coast.
 The program starts on Thursday evening, April 3.
 The last meeting is Saturday, June 7.
 Lectures will be from 7:00- 9:30 pm every Thursday with most field trips on Saturday or Sunday.
 [View the program schedule.]